Notre Dame Football Game Day Guide

 After all the activities on Friday, it's time for game day.
 Tailgating lots open at 8 a.m.
 But there are a couple other traditions worth checking out before heading into the stadium.

 Transpo, the public transit system in South Bend, runs a free shuttle to Notre Dame on game days.
-The Gameday Express Route picks up at multiple locations in downtown South Bend and drops off visitors at the Eck Visitors Center.
+The Gameday Express Route picks up at multiple locations in downtown South Bend and drops off visitors at McKenna Hall, across from the Eck Visitor Center.
 It runs for three hours before kickoff and two hours after the game ends.

 Marching Band Step Off